top of page

 ree

-To add to this, last night her dad took her to a Blink-182 concert, which I understand is a fun experience for her, but it also meant she missed yet another practice.
-I can't help but feel heartbroken for her, especially since she worked so hard to earn a spot on the upper-level team.
-I witnessed her putting in countless hours of practice, honing her skills, and developing her passion for the sport.
-It’s painful to see that all that effort might not be recognized in the way she had hoped.
+Then, last night, her dad took her to a Blink-182 concert.
+I get that it’s a fun thing for her, but it meant missing another practice.
+I’m really upset for her because she’s worked so hard to be on the upper-level team.
+I’ve seen her put in so many hours, getting better and really loving the sport.
+It’s tough to see that all her hard work might not be recognized like she wanted.

 At times, we need a WooSaa